Organization of your Stay

 Even if you intend to follow courses in English at the Faculty, we would like to encourage you to learn German.

 A pre-sessional one-month language and intensive German-language course (DIA) takes place every year in March and September before the lecture period starts.
-Information on the course is provided by the Global Office of Goethe-University, please see here.
+Information on the course is provided by the Global Office of Goethe University, please see here.
 There you will also find recommendations for learning German outside the university.

 During the semester the International Study Centre of Goethe University (ISZ) offers a broad range of German language courses addressing students with different levels of knowledge.
 All courses offered by Goethe University are free of charge.